Charan-devv/Assignment_2SEP/Assignment2_AI_Requirements.md

 1. Ask developers if categorized data improves workflow.
 2. Compare search times for categorized vs. uncategorized questions.
 3. Test categorized questions with developers and gather feedback.

+#### **Preliminary Tasks:**
+1. Identify common categories used in training datasets.
+2. Review existing AI-based categorization tools.
+3. Define rules for how questions should be categorized.